Why Us— and Why Now?

 By any metric, this is a crisis.

 We’ve seen incredible support in our platoons across the country over the last few months, who have continued to meet the need in their communities—but we need even more support to continue our work.
 With more than 50 community partners in our existing network focused on food insecurity in under-resourced communities, we are uniquely positioned to tackle this issue head on.

 And of course, the boots-on-the-ground efforts in combating food insecurity are another way we’ll support that.
 This work is building on work that our platoons are already doing around food insecurity, some for years already, and some who have pivoted in response to the current crisis.
 We plan to align our response to three pillars—distributing food, increasing food support capacity, and growing food—but as always, local platoons are encouraged to create opportunities that address the unique needs of their local communities.

 Here are some examples of how platoons can take action in their community—and scroll down to see examples of how platoons have already taken action:

 - Veteran-driven community food drives

 - Harvesting food from gardens to deliver to community partners

-of food pantries through projects like the Mobile Market Unit
+- Increasing food pantry capacity through projects like the Mobile Market Unit